motomedialab/runtime-store/README.md

 This is particularly useful in cases where scripts may be called multiple times and depend on third parties or query calls to return data.

+The package utilises a similar API to Laravel's `cache` and `session` helpers.

 ## Installation

 You can install the package via composer: